 Now the problem was shared and the request was made.
 It was time for the company to assign a developer to this project.
 Do an in-depth analysis and decide whether to pursue the project or not.

 Our company is a startup and with any startup, every member gets a lion share of work.
 We have one title but multiple roles.
-So, I was both the Managing Director and the self-proclaimed Lead Developer of the company.
+So, I was both the CTO and the self-proclaimed Lead Developer of the company.
 I liked the project and I was looking for something challenging.
 So, I volunteered to take up the project.
 And thus, I got assigned to it.

 3. The Project